ElLorans/GoldfishScrape/README.md

 # GoldfishScrape
-Download MtgGoldfish Decklist as json file
+Download MtgGoldfish Decklists as json file

 Run the file.
 Insert the format you want to scrape (e.g.: Modern).
 The screen will show all the urls being scraped.
 The script will ask if you want to save the output.
 If "yes" is inserted, you will get 2 files: modern_m.json including